AFlowOfCode/bandcamp-streamer/README.md

   * Shuffle either album or favorites playlist

 ### Known issues
-  * New stories added from the top while the feed page is loaded are not placed at the beginning of the playlist.
-If you want to hear them in order, just reload the page.
+  * New stories added from the top while the feed page is loaded are not added to the playlist.
+If you want to hear them, just reload the page.

 ## Trademarks